murraygm/qse-mgoimagegrid/README.md

 ## Version 3 - for use in Qlik Sense 3 and later

-**Version 3.8 (FEB 2018) - tweaks:** - Tested in Qlik Sense Desktop Feb 2018 release.
+**Version 3.11 (FEB 2018) - Tested in Qlik Sense Desktop Feb 2018 release.**

+Added possibility to make the selection in 2nd dimension Fixed - clearing bug on single image
+Changed 1up to include zoom
-Added ability to turn off all grid selection.
-Changed the properties panel for "Limit grid display and loading" to be clearer around use and 1up mode.
-Also paging is now on by default and printing is off by default.
+Changed selection to include popup and select option Reorganised properties - all loading and selection interaction under "Image source & Selecting" Paging is now on by default and printing is off by default.

 **FIXED in 3.7: Local images issue FEB 2018** - image path for 'local' and the image field data (the filename) are now URI encoded.